Yohan460/go-jamf-api/api/docs/EnrollmentSettingsV4.md

 `func (o *EnrollmentSettingsV4) HasAccountDrivenDeviceVisionosEnrollmentEnabled() bool`

 HasAccountDrivenDeviceVisionosEnrollmentEnabled returns a boolean if a field has been set.

+### GetMaidUsernameMergeEnabled

+`func (o *EnrollmentSettingsV4) GetMaidUsernameMergeEnabled() bool`

+GetMaidUsernameMergeEnabled returns the MaidUsernameMergeEnabled field if non-nil, zero value otherwise.

+### GetMaidUsernameMergeEnabledOk

+`func (o *EnrollmentSettingsV4) GetMaidUsernameMergeEnabledOk() (*bool, bool)`

+GetMaidUsernameMergeEnabledOk returns a tuple with the MaidUsernameMergeEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMaidUsernameMergeEnabled

+`func (o *EnrollmentSettingsV4) SetMaidUsernameMergeEnabled(v bool)`

+SetMaidUsernameMergeEnabled sets MaidUsernameMergeEnabled field to given value.

+### HasMaidUsernameMergeEnabled

+`func (o *EnrollmentSettingsV4) HasMaidUsernameMergeEnabled() bool`

+HasMaidUsernameMergeEnabled returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)